yalimohammadi/yalimohammadi.github.io/_pages/about.md

 Email: \[my first name\]@stanford.edu.

-If you've ever stumbled over my name (Yeganeh), you're not alone.
-It's pronounced 'Yeay gone eh'.
+If you've ever stumbled over my name (Yeganeh /jegɒnɛ/), you're not alone.
+It's pronounced 'Yeay gone eh'—- say it swiftly, allowing the second 'y' to gracefully blend.
 To break it down, start with 'Yeay!' as if you just cracked a challenging problem, followed by 'gone' as in something mysteriously disappeared, and end with 'eh' like you're asking a thoughtful question.
 Thanks for taking the time to get it right!

 ### News
 ---